What is a disc herniation?

 Disc Herniation is a common condition in which the outer ring of a spinal disc becomes torn and the soft inner portion of the disc begins to bulge out.
 Similar to a jelly donut that has a soft center and a tougher exterior, a disc becomes herniated when the “jelly” pushes through the tear in the tougher exterior.
 When this occurs, the vertebrae in your spine lose the rubbery cushions of padding (discs) between the bones.
 Disc herniation often occurs after an injury.
 The gradual, age-related wear and tear also known as disc degeneration can also make us susceptible to having disc herniation.

 - Prolapsed Disc

-Symptoms of a disc herniation vary depending on where in the spine a disc is affected.
-A herniation can occur anywhere from your lower back (lumbar), middle of the back (thoratic) or up into your neck (cervical).
-Some individuals do not even notice any pain because the herniation has not reached the point to where it is affecting any surrounding nerves.
+Symptoms of a disc herniation vary depending on where the affected disc is located.
+A herniation can occur anywhere from your lower back (lumbar), middle of the back (thoracic), or up into the neck area (cervical).
+Some individuals do not notice any pain because the herniation has not reached the point where it is affecting any surrounding nerves.

 - Arm or leg pain

 - Muscle weakness

 - Neck and back pain

 Non-surgical treatment options include medications to reduce the inflammation around tissues that are affecting the nerve.
 Epidural injections can also be considered to reduce inflammation and pain over a longer period of time.